A local peer-to-peer marketplace

 The convenience of throwing things away frequently outweighs the effort required to find interest

 I wanted to understand the experiences of people leaving things on the curb or finding them.
 I wanted to find out what motivations, challenges and behaviors surround the use of existing peer-to-peer marketplaces.
 I conducted interviews with six adults with an age range of 29 - 64 who regularly get things for free or want to give things away.
-There a few baseline assumptions that I wanted to make sure I could validate:

 I was also mindful of the risks involved in talking to people.
 Their motivations for giving away or picking up items can be complex, influenced by economic, social, and environmental factors that are hard to fully capture.
 Responses may also be biased, such as wanting to appear more eco-conscious.